-Whether you are an unfortunate Comcast victim, er… customer or not, this post should still be of interest, because Comcast isn’t the only ISP with a history of erroneous modem rental fees.
+Whether you are a Comcast Xfinity customer dealing with surprise modem rental fees or not, this article should still be of interest, because Comcast isn’t the only ISP with a history of erroneous (incorrect) modem rental fees.

-In the past, I have provided guidance on how to replace a Comcast modem with your own, which is the best way to get rid of your Comcast modem rental fee.
+In the past, I have provided guidance on how to replace a Comcast Xfinity modem with your own, which is the best way to get rid of your Comcast Xfinity modem rental fee.
 If you haven’t yet done this with Comcast (or your ISP), don’t hesitate.
 Comcast raised modem rental fees to $15 per month ($168 per year) for the “xFi” gateway at the beginning of 2023 ($25/month for “xFi Complete”), which means we’re about due for another modem rental fee increase sometime soon.
-Comcast is already making an estimated $1B+ per year from these fees – don’t be a victim that adds to that ridiculous number.
+Comcast is already making an estimated $1B+ per year from these fees – and you don’t need to add to that windfall.

-Additionally, I recently discovered, that Comcast is using your leased modem as a public wifi hotspot (at your expense)!
-Here is how to opt out of Comcast using your modem as a public wifi hotspot.
+I also discovered that Comcast is using your leased modem as a public Wi-Fi hotspot (at your expense)!
+Here is how to opt out of Comcast using your modem as a public Wi-Fi hotspot.

 Replacing a Comcast owned and leased modem with your own is incredibly easy (I have spent days researching every compatible modem and recommend the Motorola MB8611 modem paired with the TP-Link AX1800 router – see the links above for a complete list of recommended options and details).
-Doing so will save you $120 per year.
-Not to mention, it is immensely satisfying to deny Comcast that extra $120 per year.
-Doing so requires a relatively small up-front investment and minimal technology know-how.
-And getting rid of one less fee gives you more leverage to negotiate your Comcast bill lower in other areas and take advantage of other Comcast discounts.
+Doing so will save you $180 per year, minimum.
+Not to mention, it is immensely satisfying to deny Comcast that extra $180 per year.
+Doing so requires a relatively small up-front investment and minimal technological know-how.
+And getting rid of one more fee gives you more leverage to negotiate your bill lower in other areas and take advantage of other Comcast discounts.

 However, even if you’ve made the wise move to your own modem to avoid Comcast’s sting, it turns out Comcast might make a sneak attack on you anyways.

 Many Comcast customers (myself included) sign up for autopay and might be completely missing unjustified fees.
 At the same time, trying to break down a Comcast billing statement is like reading a foreign language.
-It’s so difficult that The Consumerist put together a guide to understanding your Comcast bill.
+It’s so difficult that they created an in-depth guide to understanding their bill.